nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 If it is absolutely necessary to restore the system from a backup made on a different central server, the forced mode of the restore command can be used with the –F option.
 For example:
 `/usr/share/xroad/scripts/restore_xroad_center_configuration.sh -F -f /var/lib/xroad/backup/conf_backup_20140707_200916.tar`

+It is possible to restore the configuration while skipping the database restoration by appending the -S switch, e.g.
+`/usr/share/xroad/scripts/restore_xroad_center_configuration.sh -i <instance_ID> -f <path + filename> -S`

+To see all the possible parameters use the -h switch, e.g.
+`/usr/share/xroad/scripts/restore_xroad_center_configuration.sh -h`

 ## 13.4 Downloading, Uploading and Deleting Configuration Backup Files